dockerq/docker-hdfs/README.md

 [ssh config on Ubuntu](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring?highlight=%28%28SSH%29%29)

 ## Summary
-This image aims to exploring HDFS and setuping standalone HDFS quickly.I do not suggest you use it in production environment.
+This docker image aims to exploring HDFS and setuping pseudo distributed HDFS quickly.I do not suggest you use it in production environment.